MikeData/bau_FDI-Assets/README.md

 1.)
 Right click and edit the "click to run" file.

 2.)
-Update both the file names and extensions (either .xls or .xlsx) at the top of the file as shown belowL
+Update both the file names and extensions (either .xls or .xlsx) by changing whats between the relevant quotes as shown below:

 ![alt tag](/images/commands.png)